LEADERSHIP

 DEPUTY CHIEF INSPECTOR

 Deputy Chief Robert Wemyss started his Postal Inspection Service career in 1999, as a new Postal Inspector assigned to the Stockton, CA domicile.
 He was promoted to Deputy Chief Inspector, Western Field Operations in July 2018, and reassigned to oversee the Eastern Field Operations in March 2020.
-In his current position, DCI Wemyss is responsible for the strategic and operational management of eight field divisions.
+In his current position overseeing Criminal Investigations, DCI Wemyss is responsible for the Criminal Investigations Group, the Contraband Interdiction and Investigations Group, the Cyber and Investigative Technology Group, and the Analytics Group.

 Prior to his executive promotion to Deputy Chief, Wemyss served as the Inspector in Charge for the Houston, Los Angeles and Washington Divisions.
 DCI Wemyss earned his Bachelor of Science Degree in Criminal Justice from Old Dominion University.